 Makhana is a versatile food that can be consumed in many different ways to aid digestion.
 Here are a few ideas for incorporating Makhana into your diet for better digestion:

-There is no specific recommended daily intake of Makhana as it varies depending on factors such as age, gender, weight, and overall health.
+There is no specific recommended intake of Makhana per day as it varies depending on factors such as age, gender, weight, and overall health.
 However, Makhana is a nutritious food that can be incorporated into a balanced diet in moderation.

 You can enjoy roasted Makhana as a snack or use it as a topping for salads or soups.
 This recipe is a simple and healthy way to incorporate Makhana into your diet.